mohamedsaleh1984/duplicate-files-finder/README.md

     - Add a flag in output file to make which file to delete
     - Parse output file
     - Construct search duplicate file structure
+    - All files should be in MD format not text format for better parsing.

 # Notes